How to build a walk in gingerbread house for kids from a Fort Magic kit! Fun ideas and inspiration to make your own Christmas fort.

 If you have a Fort Magic kit already, give this walk-in gingerbread house a try!

-If you don’t, but want one, you can buy them from the Fort Magic shop.
+If you don’t, but want one, you can buy a kit on Amazon or from the Fort Magic shop.
 They are not cheap but they are worth every penny.
 This is a sturdy, well-made fort kit that can be used many, many different ways, inside and out.
 It will last for years and grow with your kids.
 I recommend them to all my friends.
 Obviously I’m a big fan.

 *This post is sponsored by Fort Magic.
 As always, all opinions expressed are my own.